 There are countless reasons why you should be planning your trip to Iran!
 My top three reasons are:

 - Food – Honestly, the food is outrageously good!
 Everything is grown locally and is of the highest quality.
-Think enormous fresh fruits, nuts, organic free range meats, homemade cheeses and yogurt, traditional flatbreads and pastries.
+Think enormous fresh fruits, nuts, organic free-range meats, homemade cheeses and yogurt, traditional flatbreads and pastries.
 Oh, and every region has its own unique cuisine.
-Read more about Iranian food
+Read more about Iranian cuisine

 - It is so cheap – Due to the economic turmoil in the past year, Iran has recently become one of the cheapest countries in the world for travelers.
 Depending on your budget, I would estimate spending anywhere between $30 to $100 USD a day.
-To find out more about budget hotels check out this article: budget hotels in Tehran.
-If you are interested in luxury accommodations, check out this article: luxury hotels in Iran.
+To find out more about budget hotels check out this article: Iran cheap hotels.

 How to apply for an Iran visa as an American

-Obtaining a tourist visa for an American citizen will require a bit of forward planning. this article: Travel to Iran as an American, British or Canadian explains the ins and outs of the application process.
-Contact the support@1stQuest.com to talk about how to make an application.
+Obtaining a tourist visa for an American citizen will require a bit of forward planning.
+Contact the [email protected] to talk about how to make an application.
 They can also increase the chance of your visa application being approved by lodging the application on your behalf.

 Tips to plan your trip